 53. Instead of staying on the phone with 911, he disconnected.

 [This was a “welfare check” the caller is not required to stay on the line.
 How would the C.F. know what Jason did anyway?
-They can’t even figure out what happened in the 30-year old unsolved cases in their own Country yet they think they can solve unsolved cases here?
+They can’t even figure out what happened in the 30-year-old unsolved murder cases in their own Country yet they think they can solve unsolved cases here?
 Just watch all the YouTube videos the C.F. publish.
 They are lost when it comes to detective work.
-The only thing they are good at is spinning and distorting information.]
+The only thing they are good at is spinning and fabricating information.]

 54. Jason boosted CO over the patio fence, and CO found the patio doors open.
 He went through the house and unlocked the front door for Jason, who ran upstairs and found Lindsay’s body in the master bedroom.
 Jason made a second 911 call.
 Jason said Lindsay was lying on her back not moving so he went straight to her and tried to do CPR, but realized from the feel of her skin that she had already passed away.
 How long was Lindsay dead before Jason found her?
 Would the feel of her skin have changed in that amount of time?